Steklov flows on trees and applications: introduction

 \rmk \begin{enumerate} \item This result fails for general finite graphs; see Figure \ref{fig0}.
 Here $\g_1$ is a subgraph of $\g_2,$ but $\lambda_2(\g_1)=\dfrac{1}{2}<\lambda_2(\g_2)=\dfrac{2}{3}$. \item The monotonicity for eigenvalues is important in the spectral theory.
 It is well-known that Dirichlet eigenvalues for subgraphs are monotone with respect to the inclusion of subgraphs, \cite[Theorem~2.3]{Friedman93}; see interlacing inequalities for general setting \cite{Haemers95}.
-For the class of finite trees, we prove the monotonicity of the first Steklov eigenvalue, which is possibly a consequence by the combinatorics of trees. \end{enumerate}
+For the class of finite trees, we prove the monotonicity of the first Steklov eigenvalue, which is possibly a consequence by the combinatorics of trees. \item We appreciate that some referees could provide an interesting simplified proof of the part for the monotonicity.
+However, the rigidity part is quite subtle.
+We first give a complicate proof for the monotonicity, and then use the arguments to show the rigidity of the result.
+This is the novel contribution of the paper. \end{enumerate}

 \rmkd